saanvijeet/reditR/DEVELOPMENT.md

 # reditR Developer Notes

 Implementation guides for extensions to the package.
-Each entry carries enough detail to make the change without re-deriving it, together with the conditions the change assumes.

 ---